 - Statistics & Research

 Talk to me: The national action plan to reduce suicide and self-harm in Wales

 Suicide and self harm are important issues in Wales.
 It is one of the highest causes of death among children and young people, but people of all ages die by suicide.

-The five year action plan will raise awareness of suicide and self harm and help people understand that it is often preventable.
+The 5 year action plan will raise awareness of suicide and self harm and help people understand that it is often preventable.
 The plan is aimed mainly at people who are at highest risk.
-It looks at seven key commitments:
+It looks at 7 key commitments: